obonaventure/cnp3/book-2nd/principles/sharing.rst

 .. note:: Congestion collapse on the Internet

  Congestion collapse is unfortunately not only an academic experience.
 Van Jacobson reports in [Jacobson1988]_ one of these events that affected him while he was working at the Lawrence Berkeley Laboratory (LBL).
 LBL was two network nodes away from the University of California in Berkeley.
-At that time, the link between the two sites had a bandwidth of 32 Kbps, but some hosts were already attached to 10 Mbps LANs. `In October 1986,  the data throughput from LBL to UC Berkeley ... dropped from 32 Kbps to 40 bps.
-We were fascinated by this sudden factor-of-thousand drop in bandwidth and embarked on an investigation of why things had gotten so bad.` This work lead to the development of various congestion control techniques that have allowed the Internet to continue to grow without experiencing widespread congestion collapse events.
+At that time, the link between the two sites had a bandwidth of 32 Kbps, but some hosts were already attached to 10 Mbps LANs.
+"In October 1986,  the data throughput from LBL to UC Berkeley ... dropped from 32 Kbps to 40 bps.
+We were fascinated by this sudden factor-of-thousand drop in bandwidth and embarked on an investigation of why things had gotten so bad."
+This work lead to the development of various congestion control techniques that have allowed the Internet to continue to grow without experiencing widespread congestion collapse events.

 Besides bandwidth and memory, a third ressource that needs to be shared inside a network is the (packet) processing capacity.
 To forward a packet, a network node needs bandwidth on the outgoing link, but it also needs to analyze the packet header to perform a lookup inside its forwarding table.
 Performing these lookup operations require ressources such as CPU cycles or memory accesses.
 Network nodes are usually designed to be able to sustain a given packet processing rate, measured in packets per second.